jasonbayton/11ty/_src/blog/2026/04/bayton-org-goes-ai-first.md

 ## Try it now

-Head to the [home page](/) and give TONI a spin.
+Head to the [home page](/) and give MIKA a spin.
 Ask it about provisioning methods, AMAPI vs custom DPC, or what makes Android Enterprise Recommended different from standard GMS certification.
 Or ask it about me - I've been told the responses are *very* complimentary, though I have absolutely no idea why.
 Must be the training data.

 ## One more thing

 For the avoidance of doubt: the documentation isn't going anywhere.
 I will continue writing guides with the same obsessive attention to detail that has made bayton.org what it is today.
-TONI is an additional interface, not a replacement for good documentation.
+MIKA is an additional interface, not a replacement for good documentation.

 AI-first doesn't mean AI-only.
 I'm not a monster.